naveenbasyal/naveenbasyal/README.md

 - 👨‍💻 All of my projects are available [here](https://github.com/naveenbasyal)

-- 📝 I regularly write articles on [https://naveenbasyal.github.io/myportfolio](https://naveenbasyal.github.io/myportfolio)
+- 📝 I regularly write articles on [my site](https://naveenbasyal.github.io/myportfolio)

 - 📫 How to reach me **naveenbasyal.001@gmail.com**